 five stars!! would the school have old pictures I'm looking for family siblings with the last name arvizu had great memories at Petrero. thank-you octavio

 Potrero Elementary School is a public middle school in El Monte.
-The principal of Potrero Elementary School is Liz Raymond, who can be contacted at email@example.com.
-996 students attend Potrero Elementary School and identify mostly as Hispanic, Asian, and Unspecified.
-60% of the Potrero Elementary School students have "limited English proficiency."
-99% of the 996 students here get reduced lunch prices.
+The principal of Potrero Elementary School is Liz Raymond and can be contacted at email@example.com.
+996 children attend Potrero Elementary School and identify as Hispanic, Asian, and Unspecified.
+60% of the Potrero Elementary School students are "limited in English proficiency."
+99% of the 996 students here are paying reduced lunch prices.
 The ratio of students to teachers at Potrero Elementary School is 20:1.
 Dean L. Shively School is one of the nearest middle schools.

 - Ceramics sculpture

 |Native Hawaiian or Other Pacific Islander||0%||9369%|

 |Students eligible for free or reduced-price lunch program||99%||79%|

 I was not pleased with this last year school.
 I think that the students are not challenged enough and are bored.
 The principal of the school did not talk with students she actually talk down to them.
 I have witnessed this on several occassion and by doing this it discourages the children to succeed.
 I feel that the students were afraid to even ask for the help that they needed.